EngosSoftware/oxyde/README.md

-# oxyde.io
+# oxyde
-Small library for testing and documenting APIs.
+Lightweight library for testing and documenting REST APIs.